 MSVU is dedicated to:

-The advancement of women and girls, inspired by our strong tradition of social responsibility.
+- The advancement of women and girls, inspired by its strong tradition of social responsibility.

 - Academic Freedom

 MSVU aspires to be a university where faculty, staff, and students feel supported, valued, challenged, enlightened, and inspired to learn and experiment in their work.
 MSVU is committed to providing students with an environment where they can engage with, and learn from, their professors and each other, which is outlined in Mount Saint Vincent University’s Academic Plan (PDF).

 Accessibility has long been a hallmark of MSVU’s mission: MSVU wants to continue to welcome a diverse range of students and help them learn and grow.
 MSVU has also been a leader in providing students with applied learning experiences, whether through co-op terms, practica, and internships.
 Students, at both the graduate and undergraduate levels, have the opportunity to work closely with their professors on research.
 Students choose among a range of distinctive, vibrant programs across:

 At the same time, undergraduate students in both Professional Students and Arts and Science are encouraged to reach beyond their programs and take courses in other departments and Faculties.
 This interconnectivity has enabled MSVU to create collaborations and joint projects across disciplinary, program, department, and Faculty lines.
 Throughout its history, MSVU has demonstrated its ability to adapt and thrive, while remaining true to the values upon which the university was founded.